 - 1 lemon, zested and cut into wedges

 - 1 cup fresh or frozen peas

-- A handful of fresh herb, such as mint and cilantro | chopped
+- A generous handful of fresh herbs, such as mint and cilantro | chopped

 - First, prepare the rice: Add the rice to a fine mesh sieve and rinse under water until the water appears *mostly* clear (it won't ever get fully clear), then transfer to a medium bowl.
 Add enough water to the bowl to fully submerge the rice.
 Soak for at least 30 minutes and up to 6 hours.
 While you're waiting for the rice to soak, set a medium pot of water to boil.1 cup extra-long basmati rice

 - Prepare the pulao aromatics: Meanwhile, set a medium dutch oven or pot over medium heat.
 Add 2 tablespoons oil, then follow with the cumin seeds, cloves, and cinnamon stick.
 Once you hear the seeds sizzling, add half of the red onion to the pot.
 Saute the onions until they turn light golden brown and translucent, about 8 to 10 minutes, stirring occasionally (turn the heat down if the onions begin to burn).
 Stir in the cashews, and saute until lightly toasted, about 2 minutes.
 Turn the heat off and set aside while you finish preparing the rice.⅓ cup + 2 tablespoons neutral oil, 1 teaspoon cumin seeds, 2 whole cloves, 1 cinnamon stick, 1 large red onion, ¼ cup cashews or slivered almonds